 Four – was it Quadrophonic?
 The sound of the seventies – Can you remember many years ago when we had the stereo LP and then along came to the CD.
 Then along came the amazing quadrophonic LP and what a revelation that was.
-Instead of two speakers, we went to four speakers.
+Instead of two speakers, there were four speakers!

 Back in time

 Back in the ’70s, I was into everything you could imagine and I was always looking to get the best sound I could.
 And, from whatever system I had at the time.
 When the Quadrophonic sound was introduced I jumped at the chance to hear something a bit different.

 I was one of the very first people living in Norfolk England at that time to own a Quadrophonic system.
 And, my friends would come round to listen and would always be totally amazed at what they heard.